kaiorosa1/100-days-of-code/r1-log.md

 I've solved one problem on FCC.
 This section has been very hard and I've been taking a lot of time solving the challenges.

+### R1D46

+I could solve exact two challenges on the Intermidiate Algorithm Scripting.
+I've used Regex on them.